Edgar301/ClarityVentures/README.md

 # ClarityVentures
 Repository containing Clarity Ventures project assignment for Edgar Diaz

-To test this program please unzip the file and make the changes below.
+To test this program please unzip the folder and make the changes below.

 # The first step will be to sign up for a SendGrid account and generate an API Key to test this program.
 - https://sendgrid.com/en-us/solutions/email-api